What are leasehold management fees and service charges?

 What services should be included in management fees?

-• Maintaining shared bank accounts on behalf of residents
+Maintaining shared bank accounts on behalf of residents

-• Looking after records of tenants and leaseholders
+Looking after records of tenants and leaseholders

-• Speaking with tenants and resident associations
+Speaking with tenants and resident associations

-• Providing accounts for service charges
+Providing accounts for service charges

-• Arranging for buildings insurance cover
+Arranging for buildings insurance cover

 What should service charges cover?

-Service charges should include the following:
+Service charges shouldcover the following costs:

-• Maintenance of all communal areas
+Maintaining all communal areas

-• Looking after shared outdoor space
+Looking after any shared outdoor space

-• Paying for repairs
+Paying for routine repairs

-• The cost of buildings insurance (not including contents or damage cover in your own property)
+Paying for buildings insurance (not including contents or damage cover in your own property)

 Do I still need buildings insurance if I’m paying service charges?

 You should refer to the terms of your lease to see if you need to purchase buildings insurance on top of any service charges you are paying.
 Buildings insurance protects properties from unexpected events, like a fire or flood.
-Often, the freeholder, landlord, or management company will arrange buildings insurance, but this isn’t always the case.
+Often, the freeholder, landlord or management company will arrange buildings insurance, but this isn’t always the case.
 You should always check what is included in your lease.

 It's also worth noting that even if buildings insurance is covered within your service charge, this usually won’t cover damage within your own property, or the contents of your property.
 You may wish to consider purchasing additional insurance to make sure you are sufficiently covered.